LCXCRunner/Python_Aviation_Weather/README.md

 ## Acknowledgments

 - Aviation Weather Center for providing the METAR API
-- Built for the aviation community and computer hobbiests
+- Built for the aviation community and computer/engineering hobbiests